 - 7805 voltage regulator

 There was a small mistake in the connection of the PNP base resistors, which is fixed now (6.12.2011).

 I included 2 jumpers to avoid short circuits in the H-bridge while flashing.

-In the meantime I designed a newer one on a single layer pcb.
+In the meantime I designed a newer one on a single and one on a dual layer pcb.
 Here are the features:

 - 5V-7V power supply for the Servo